 Just like Italy, Poland’s citizenship laws are built around the idea of “uninterrupted lineage.”
 That means you have to make sure that no Polish ancestor in your lineage renounced their Polish citizenship at any time.

-Unfortunately, no matter the circumstances, no matter how tragic the family history, the Polish government will demand proper documentation.
+Unfortunately, no matter the circumstances or how tragic the family history, the Polish government will demand proper documentation.
 Officials see everyone’s war history as more or less equally tragic.

-That’s why we generally recommend getting professional help by someone who’s very familiar with Poland’s citizenship by descent procedures, such as a law firm or professional genealogist.
+That’s why we generally recommend getting professional help from someone who’s very familiar with Poland’s citizenship by descent procedures, such as a law firm or professional genealogist.

 (We can only give recommendations on trusted and vetted contacts to our premium members as publishing that information online would overwhelm our contacts.)